 Occasionally a thesis will appear in the Online Catalogue with a "stay" (embargo) on it, meaning it cannot be requested or viewed.
 This temporary (usually between one and five year) restriction is made by the Graduate Studies Office on behalf of the author.
 E-theses may also have some restrictions applied.
 Most are open-access, but a small number have a temporary embargo or are available to Trinity logins only.

-Phase two is now commencing, and the focus will be on scanning the remaining 1,000 undigitised Ph.D. theses from the years 2000-2008.
-The selected theses will be located offsite for scanning during the summer of 2017, but will still be retrievable for consultation using the ‘request stack item’ button in the catalogue.
-Theses will be uploaded to the repository during winter 2017/spring 2018.
+In Phase 3 the remaining 752 theses from 2009-2015 will be scanned late in 2018, to be uploaded in 2019.
+The selected theses will be located offsite for scanning, but will still be retrievable for consultation using the ‘request stack item’ button in the catalogue.

 Notice for Graduates on Thesis Digitisation

-If you require some restrictions on access to the electronic copy of your thesis, or to opt-out of digitisation then please get in touch straight away to discuss the options.
+Authors - if you require some restrictions on access to the electronic copy of your thesis, or to opt-out of digitisation then please get in touch straight away to discuss the options.
 Print theses with an active stay/embargo will be scanned but the e-thesis version will not be made available until the embargo has expired.

 Ph.D.
 Graduates 2016/2017 - we are currently writing to those who graduated 2016/2017 before the e-thesis submission process was introduced.
 These authors were the last cohort to submit in print.
 If you are one of these authors we would be delighted to receive the PDF of your thesis for upload to TARA.
 We can apply an embargo on access to the e-thesis if you require it.